-Gemma Dale, an experienced HR Director, a Chartered Fellow of the CIPD, and a regular speaker and writer on a variety of HR topics including employee engagement and social media, who currently runs The Work Consultancy writes about how to work towards getting the most effective HR policies and procedures in place for your small business.
+Gemma Dale, an experienced HR Director, Chartered Fellow of the CIPD, and regular speaker and writer on a variety of HR topics, outlines how to work towards getting the most effective HR policies and procedures in place for your small business.

 When HR policies go wrong

 People often refer to HR as ‘the policy police’.
-Not a very nice reputation to have!
+It's not a very nice reputation to have!

 Policies are often criticised by managers, employees and HR themselves alike.
 Sometimes those criticisms are justified; in many organisations, policies are a problem.
 They often fall into the traps of being too long, too formal, and attempting to address every possible eventuality.
 They often include legal language, or can be dictatorial.
 Some focus far too much on telling people what to do or not to do, rather than guiding and encouraging.